ibm-cloud-docs/messages-for-rabbitmq/pricing.md

 # Pricing
 {: #pricing}

 An {{site.data.keyword.messages-for-rabbitmq_full}} Standard plan deploys as one highly available RabbitMQ cluster with three data members.
 Your data is replicated across members.
-The Standard plan is priced based on the total amount of disk storage, RAM, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.messages-for-rabbitmq}} deployments have a minimum of 1 GB of disk and 1 GB of RAM per data member.
+The Standard plan is priced based on the total amount of disk storage, RAM, dedicated cores, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.messages-for-rabbitmq}} deployments have a minimum of 1 GB of disk and 1 GB of RAM per data member.

 ## Cost Breakdown